gamseb/bookmarklets/README.md

 [site](site) - Opens google with the site:<current site> search query

 [wayback](wayback) - Opens the current page in the wayback machine

+Get all images - This bookmarklet extracts all images that contain external links on the current page and displays them in a new window.